 Our Challah Bread Recipe is a sweetly delightful loaf to make at home and all the more decadent when it’s baked fresh in your own oven!
 Challah bread is a staple at Jewish high holidays and the rest of us love to celebrate with it too!
-The Challah loaf is loved all around the world for it’s yellow, sweet, and deliciously soft center.
 It’s simple to make at home and the real beauty of the challah loaf shines through in it’s braiding.
 Challah dough is soft but pliable, so it’s perfect to braid.
 You can keep it simple by braiding with 3 strands or make it even more magical by braiding with 4 or 6 strands!
-It’s easier than it sounds so just keep reading below for all the tips.

 History of the Challah Bread Loaf